Capital Program

 Funding eligibility is based on a school:

-Being in receipt of Australian Government recurrent funds for the levels of education to which the proposed project relates.
+• Being in receipt of Australian Government recurrent funds for the levels of education to which the proposed project relates

 • Having entered into a QIS BGA Participation Agreement

-• A financial need for capital assistance.
+• School has financial need for capital assistance

-• That the school has adequate insurance cover.
+• School has adequate insurance cover

 Eligible project types